 On 1 July 2005, the provisions of the Directive started to be applied by all EU Member States.
-The same measures in the Directive have also been applied, from the same date (and from 1 January 2007 for Bulgaria and Romania), in 10 dependent or associated territories of EU Member States through the implementation of bilateral agreements signed by each of the 27 EU Member States with these jurisdictions; and equivalent measures have been applied, from the same dates, in five European third countries, including Switzerland.
+The same measures in the Directive have also been applied, from the same date (and from 1 January 2007 for Bulgaria and Romania, and from 1 July 2013 for Croatia), in 10 dependent or associated territories of EU Member States through the implementation of bilateral agreements signed by each of the 27 EU Member States with these jurisdictions; and equivalent measures have been applied, from the same dates, in five European third countries, including Switzerland.

 The EU Directive:

 The Directive on taxation of savings income in the form of interest payments adopted on 3 June 2003, formed one element of the "Tax Package" aimed at tackling harmful tax competition in the Community.
 On 19 July 2004 , the Council adopted a Decision establishing the application date of 1 July 2005 for this Directive (Council Decision 2004/587/EC).

 - All Member States are ultimately expected to automatically exchange information on interest payments by paying agents established in their territories to individuals resident in other Member States.
 All Member States, except Belgium, Luxembourg and Austria, immediately introduced such a system of information reporting.

 - Belgium has decided to discontinue applying the transitional withholding tax as of 1 January 2010 and exchange information as of that date.
 Therefore, only Luxembourg and Austria were entitled during a transitional period to levy a withholding tax at a rate of 15% for the first three years (until 30 June 2008), 20% for the following three years (until 30 June 2011), and 35% thereafter in place of information exchange.
 They transfer 75% of the revenue of this withholding tax to the investor's state of residence.
 These two Member States are entitled to receive information from the other Member States.